mhaugrud/msumcspy/_sources/SimplePythonData/UpdatingVariables.rst

 Updating a variable by adding 1 is called an **increment** and subtracting 1 is called a **decrement**.

-.. admonition:: Python Beyond the Browser

-     `Topic 1: <at_1_1.html>`_ Python Beyond the Browser.
-This is a gentle introduction to using Python from the command line.
-We'll cover this later, but if you are curious about what Python looks like outside of this eBook, you can have a look here.
-There are also instructions for installing Python on your computer here.

 **Check your understanding**